About this guide

-Summary: Now that you have your blog set up, your next goal is to create content.
+Once you set up your blog, your next goal is to create content.
 The content of your blog will be the bait that attracts your readers.
-In this chapter, we will cover what the content your blog consists of, types of content you can create and blogging practices you should follow.
+In this guide, we will cover what the content your blog consists of, types of content you can create and blogging practices you should follow.

 Without great content, even the most well-designed, tightly-structured blogs will ultimately fail.
 There are three types of content you need to create for your blog.